kwh44/dbvoyage/README.md

 ### Next steps
 * UI/UX of the DBvoyage can be improved: design of homepage, SPARQL editor and SPARQL response page
 * Improvement of the quality of existing extractors
-* Addition of the extractors for other sections of wikivoyage JSON listings
+* Addition of the extractors for other sections of Wikivoyage JSON listings
 * Improvement of the relevance of the connections between the graph vertices created by running transitive closure
 * Optimization of the time needed for running transitive closure on the DBvoyage graph